Situations could arise where you may need to reassign WordPress post authors.

-- You Changing the name associated with all posts that either you or someone else has written, where the assigned name is “admin”, or “guest author”, etc.
+- have posts that either you or someone else has written, where the assigned name is “admin”, or “editor”, etc.

-- You have to reassign posts one user to another,
+- You have to attribute posts one user to another,

-- You import posts written by outsourced article writers and need to publish the content under your name or assign it to the account of other authors,
+- Importing posts written by ghost writers that need to be published under your name or published under other author accounts,

-- You delete an author from your site and want to transfer attribution to existing members,
+- Deleting users from your site and transfering attribution to other members,

-Complete the tutorials below to learn how to edit the author of a post in WordPress.
+Go through the tutorials below to learn how to edit a WordPress post author.

 - 1 Changing Post Authors – Tutorial